toughpixels/sacred-harp-singers/content/guides/guides/your-first-all-day-singing.md

 aliases:
     - /guidestutorials/GuideToAllDay.html
 menu: guides
+summary: This is chock full of great advice and will get you ready for your first all-day singing.
+You might want to read the warning below, though, as this experience can be life-altering.
 ---

 ## A Guide to Pacific Northwest Sacred Harp Conventions for Beginners or; How to Avoid Sticking Out at your First All-Day Singing